 A Quick Overview of Sandwich History

 The sandwich as we know it was popularised in England in 1762 by John Montagu, the 4th Earl of Sandwich.
 Legend has it, that Montagu had a gambling problem which meant he spent hours sitting at the card table.
+You may interest what’s he play, click to visit star slots and find out how awesome the game that make people get addicted.
 During a particularly long card session, he asked the house cook to bring him something he could eat without getting up from his seat – cold beef between slices of toast, to be precise – and the sandwich was born.

 The first packaged sandwich didn’t hit retailers shelves till Marks and Spencers launched them in 1985.
 Nowadays, nearly 12 billion sandwiches are eaten in the UK every year with 4 billion sandwiches of these being purchased from UK catering or retail outlets (like M&S) and as a country the UK spends over £8 billion a year on sandwiches.